I always have to remind myself not to over-process my images.

 It used to be the domain of poor HDR photography practitioners, but now I see “over-cooked” images everywhere.
 What’s worse is that few people are objecting to it.

-Don’t get me wrong, I shoot in raw format and process ALL of my images, using various Nik Software plug-ins – which I suspect are the most popular tools employed by the offending photo-chefs.
+Don’t get me wrong, I shoot in raw format and process ALL of my images, sometimes using various software plug-ins – which I suspect are the most popular tools employed by the offending photo-chefs.

 And, especially in my novice days, I have been guilty of over-processing too.
-Moreover, I’m sure in 10 years I’ll look back at my current digital output and label it as this-side-of-kitschy.
+Moreover, I’m sure in a few years I’ll look back at my current digital output and label it as garish.

 However, I’ve been shooting a lot with film lately.
 I’m doing this mostly because my mood and creative juices are calling for it…. something to do with the darker, cooler season of autumn.